DARK

 “Now you just hold your horses,” Derek’s mother said.
 “We have to sing.”

-The song ended and they all yelled “Make a wish!”
+The song ended and they all yelled “Make a wish!”, bringing his thoughts back to the party and his friends.

 He closed his eyes and thought a moment.
 He began to stack wishes.
 Sure, there was a rule that said you couldn’t stack wishes, but he paid no head to stupid rules.
-He wished he was the sick one.
+He wished Dianne would kiss him and then changed his mind.
+Then Derek wished he was the sick one.
 He wished the dark things wouldn’t come back.
 He wished that his brother had never been born.
-He immediately felt bad for the wish and took it back.
-Then he gathered all the wishes and locked them away, smiled at his little brother, and wished he wouldn’t be sick anymore.
-Derek wished for his own mean streak that made him pick on his little brother all the time to disappear.
+He wish his brother wasn’t so needy.
+He immediately felt bad for the wishes, so he gathered them all and locked them away.
+He opened his eyes and smiled at his little brother, and wished Grant wouldn’t be sick anymore.
+Derek wished for his own mean streak that made him pick on his little brother all the time would disappear.
 He wished he didn’t feel the way he did inside.
 He wished he wasn’t always afraid that his brother wouldn’t always be around.
 He wished he wasn’t afraid of the dark things.
 He wished he could be braver and kinder than he was.

 He gathered those wishes, wrapped them in good thoughts, and sent them out to the world.
 Derek then blew out all the candles in a single breath and smiled his signature half-smile.